 3. Maintain your furnace pipes

-- Apply heat to the section of pipe using an electric heating pad wrapped around the pipe, an electric hair dryer or a portable space heater (kept away from flammable materials).
-As tempting as it may be, do not use a blowtorch, a kerosene/propane heater, a charcoal stove or any device with an open flame.
+- Apply heat to the section of the pipe using an electric heating pad wrapped around the pipe, an electric hair dryer, or a portable space heater (kept away from flammable materials).
+As tempting as it may be, do not use a blowtorch, a kerosene/propane heater, a charcoal stove, or any device with an open flame.
 The high heat can damage the pipes or even start a fire.

 - Apply heat until full water pressure is restored.
 Check all other faucets in your home to see whether you have additional frozen pipes.
 If one pipe freezes, others may freeze, too.